openshift/enhancements/enhancements/network-observability/network-observability.md

 the Network Observability Operator and Loki Operator.
 The user can do this using the web console or the CLI.

-Either Open vSwitch (OVS) or eBPF agent will be configured to export IPFIX data.
+Either Open vSwitch (OVS) or eBPF agent will be configured to export flows.
 The data will be collected and combined with Kubernetes-related information (e.g. pod, services, namespaces) and then saved in local persistent storage or cloud storage such as Amazon S3.